-DG Motojima was the operator during a pellet injection laboratory test.
-Also in the picture: U.S. ITER Project Manager Ned Sauthoff; ITER DDG Gary Johnson; and ORNL researchers Stephen Combs and Larry Baylor.
+Director-General Motojima was the operator during a pellet injection laboratory test.
+Also in the picture: US ITER Project Manager Ned Sauthoff; ITER Deputy Director-General Gary Johnson; and ORNL researchers Stephen Combs and Larry Baylor.

-During their visit, DG Motojima and Acting Department Head Johnson (who is also Deputy Director-General for the Tokamak Directorate), held discussions with Oak Ridge National Laboratory (ORNL) Director Thom Mason and Michele Branton, Deputy Assistant Manager for Science, U.S. Department of Energy (DOE), Oak Ridge.
+During their visit, Director-General Motojima and Acting Department Head Johnson (who is also Deputy Director-General for the Tokamak Directorate), held discussions with Oak Ridge National Laboratory (ORNL) Director Thom Mason and Michele Branton, Deputy Assistant Manager for Science, US Department of Energy (DOE), Oak Ridge.

-Explaining that he has been a colleague of DG Motojima's for some 30 years, Dr. Sauthoff said that the new Director-General fulfills all of the qualifications for the position, with his experience in building large fusion devices and the resulting research operations and his demonstrated leadership in scientific research.
+Explaining that he has been a colleague of Director-General Motojima's for some 30 years, Sauthoff said that the new Director-General fulfills all of the qualifications for the position, with his experience in building large fusion devices and the resulting research operations and his demonstrated leadership in scientific research.

-For U.S. ITER and ORNL members, DG Motojima is a familiar figure, having visited Oak Ridge more than 15 times.
+For US ITER and ORNL members, Director-General Motojima is a familiar figure, having visited Oak Ridge more than 15 times.

-He also discussed progress since the meeting—including the new management structure, establishment of the Project Board and the Task Force for cost containment, and beginning of the ITER construction phase—and stressed the importance of the ITER Schedule.
-DG Motojima also reviewed the Action Plan and discussed issues related to cost and cost containment.
+He also discussed progress since the meeting—including the new management structure, establishment of the Project Board and the task force for cost containment, and beginning of the ITER construction phase—and stressed the importance of the ITER schedule.
+Director-General Motojima also reviewed the Action Plan and discussed issues related to cost and cost containment.

 return to the latest published articles